<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=729135073960064&amp;ev=PageView&amp;noscript=1">

 Reported Incorrectly

 Even the most rigorous coupon spend forecast and tracking process can be ineffective if the marketers don’t understand the importance of teasing out variable redemption costs from the rest of coupon program fees (fixed set up costs, insertion and handling fees).
-This is a complex task since depending on the coupon service provider (and most CPGs work with at least several), their business model will vary.
+This is a complex task since depending on the coupon service provider (and most CPGs work with more than one), their business model will vary.

 Why does this matter?
 This has to do with CPG Marketing legal compliance and ensuring your company doesn’t get in trouble during financial audits.
 Various kinds of coupon program spend affect different parts of the company’s P&L. Insertion and set up fees hit below the Net Sales line (a.k.a.
 “BTL”) while variable redemption cost hit the Trade Discounts, which sits above and reduces the Net Sales line (ATL).